The Geometry of Representational Failures in Vision Language Models: Geometric Interference and VLM Behavior

 The compositional structure documented above makes a clear prediction: if concept vectors for objects sharing a feature (e.g., same color or same shape) are geometrically closer, then visual search should be harder when distractors share features with the target.
 We test this prediction using a visual search paradigm adapted from \citet{campbell2024understanding}.

 \spara{Task and stimuli.} We generate synthetic images containing 2 to 40 colored shapes and query whether a specific color-shape conjunction is present (\cref{fig:search_task}).
 We call the queried item the {\em target} and the other items {\em distractors}.
-For each image, we compute the maximum cosine similarity between the target's concept vector and those of all distractor objects---a measure of how ``confusable'' the hardest distractor is.
+For each image, we compute the maximum cosine similarity between the target's centroid-based concept vector and those of all distractor objects -- a measure of how ``confusable'' the hardest distractor is.
 We then bin trials by this similarity and compute accuracy within each bin.

-\spara{Results.} \cref{fig:vsearch_results} shows Qwen's accuracy as a function of the maximum similarity between the concept vectors associated with the target and the distractor shapes; results for all models are summarized in \cref{tab:visual-search}.
+\spara{Results.} \cref{fig:vsearch_results} shows Qwen's accuracy as a function of the maximum similarity between the centroid-based concept vectors associated with the target and the distractor shapes; results for all models are summarized in \cref{tab:visual-search}.

 Across all three VLMs, accuracy decreases monotonically with distractor similarity, yielding strong negative correlations for both target-present trials ($r=-0.90$ to $-0.97$) and target-absent trials ($r=-0.69$ to $-0.88$).
 The effect is remarkably consistent: the geometry of the representation space -- measured entirely from synthetic single-object images -- predicts error rates on a complex multi-object task.

 Geometric interference manifests as opposing error types across conditions.
 When the target is present, high-similarity distractors cause the model to miss it (false negatives); when the target is absent, they cause hallucinations (false positives, or ``illusory conjunctions'').
 Both failure modes trace to the same geometric cause: interference between overlapping concept vectors in a shared representational space.